-If Elements of Art are tools for an Artists, then Principles of Arts are the guidelines for how the tools need to be used.
+If Elements of Art are tools for an Artist, then Principles of Art are the guidelines for how the tools need to be used.
 An Artist uses both these to create his masterpieces.

-Artists like Raphael and Leonardo Da Vinci used these principles to improve their works, and if applied well, you can create amazing artwork yourself.
+Artists like Raphael and Leonardo Da Vinci used these principles to improve their works; if applied well, you can create amazing artwork.

 These principles help to guide the artist when creating a painting or designing something.
-For example, when an artist wants to paint a landscape, they will apply the Principle of Rhythm to help their workflow nicely.
+For example, when artists want to paint a landscape, they will apply the Principle of Rhythm to help their workflow nicely.

-There are 8 Principles of Art, and every artwork will have them applied in one way or another.
+There are 8 Principles of Art, and every artwork will apply them in one way or another.
 They are as follows:

 Balance in Art